mtlynch/spaceduck/_posts/2018-04-04-automating-storj-setup.md

 }
 ```

 What happens if I uncomment the `maxShardSize` line?
 Whoops, now my config file is invalid because I forgot to add a trailing comma to the `storageAllocation` line.
-For a config file that requires

-Notice those `//` comments?
+Also, did you notice those `//` comments?
 Those are [not valid in JSON](https://stackoverflow.com/q/244777/90388), which means that if you try to read these files using a real JSON library, everything blows up:

 ```bash
 $ python -c "import json; print json.load(open('/opt/storj/configs/0x161441Efd42171687dd1468A9e23E74226541c38.config'))"